Lifelong reinforcement learning for health-aware fast charging of lithium-ion batteries: Health-aware fast charging results

 The open-source PyBaMM software (version 24.5), is employed as the simulation platform \cite{sulzer2021python}, in which the SPMe-aging model from Section~\ref{sec:model} is implemented.
 As detailed in Section~\ref{sec:model}, the battery model features a single particle model with an electrolyte component, which facilitates efficient and comprehensive analysis of cycle aging.
 The investigated battery is an LG M50 cell, with electrochemical parameters obtained from \cite{o2022lithium}.
-The main degradation mechanisms include SEI growth, governed by a solvent diffusivity of $2.5 \times 10^{-22}$ m$^2$/s.

 The main degradation mechanisms are characterized by an SEI solvent diffusivity of $2.5 \times 10^{-22}$ m$^2$/s, a lithium plating kinetic rate constant of $1 \times 10^{-11}$ m/s, and an irreversible condition for lithium plating.

+To obtain the mapping between cut-off voltage and SoH, we first configure the experimental setup as illustrated in Fig.\ref{fig:exp_setup}, and then compare the mappings derived from both experimental measurements and high-fidelity simulation, as shown in Fig.\ref{fig:cut-off-SOH}.
+Although different battery cells are used in the experiment and simulation, the trend between the charge cut-off voltage and SoH remains consistent across both domains.

-In this study, we implement a unified procedure to assess the performance of various charging strategies over the entire life of the battery.
+For performance evaluation, we implement a unified framework to assess various charging strategies across the entire battery lifetime.
 The details of this process are shown as Protocol~\ref{alg:charging_step}.
 This protocol includes an initial stage to obtain the actual capacity of battery, followed by repeated testing cycles using different charging controls.
 The primary objective of this comprehensive battery life testing is to evaluate the effectiveness of these controls in optimizing the charging process and extending the operational lifespan of the battery.